splatert/Discogs-Catalog-Tracker/README.md

 ## Features
-- Keep track of links to releases and artist pages.
+- Keep track of links to releases on artist and label pages.
 - Import and export URL history.